Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

-\paragraph{An example where no $g$ probability exists} Assume $(\id,\cp)$ is the Poisson point process with intensity one on $\R^2$ and $f_c$ is the condenser \pom{}.
-Clearly \eqn{\cp_0^{f_c,n}[\phi(B_1(0))>2^n]=1.} Therefore the tightness criterion is not satisfied and thus there is no convergent subsequence of $\{\cp_0^{f_c,n}\}_{n=1}^\infty$.
+The condenser \pomk{} provides an example where no $f$-probability exists.
+Let $(\id,\cp)$ be the Poisson point process with intensity one on $\R^2$ and let $p$ be the condenser \pomk{}.
+Clearly \eqn{\cp_0^{p,n}[\phi(B_1(0))>2^n]=1.} Therefore the tightness criterion is not satisfied and thus there is no convergent subsequence of $(\cp_0^{p,n})_{n=1}^\infty$.

-\paragraph{On the lack of converse to Proposition \ref{s.cont}} The expander \pom{} provides a case where $\thet$ is continuous $\cfpi$-almost surely but the \pomk{} of $f$ is $\cfpi$-almost surely discontinuous, which proves that the converse of the statement of Proposition~\ref{s.cont} does not hold in general.
-Consider the expander \pom{} on the homogeneous Poisson point process.
-One can verify that $\{\cfpn\}_{n=1}^\infty$ converges to the probability measure concentrated on the counting measure $\delta_0$ with a single point at the origin.
-In this example one has $\thet$ is $\cfpi$-a.s. continuous.
-This follows from the fact that when looking at the point process in any bounded subset of $\sp$, it will be included in some ball of radius $r$ around the origin and therefore the configuration of points in it will be constant (only one point at the origin) after finitely many application of $\thet$.
-But the \pomk{} of the \pom{} makes larger and larger steps and hence the sequence of $\f(0)$ under $\cfpn$ diverges.
-Hence the \pomk{} of $f$ is almost surely not continuous at the realization $\delta_0$ on which $\cfpi$ is concentrated.
+Similarly, the expander \pomk{} allows one to show that there is no converse to Proposition \ref{s.cont}.
+More precisely, $\theta_m$ is continuous ${\cal P}_0^m$-almost surely but the \pomk{} is ${\cal P}_0^m$-almost surely discontinuous.
+Hence the converse of the statement of Proposition~\ref{s.cont} does not hold in general.
+Consider $m$ on the homogeneous Poisson point process.
+One can verify that $({\cal P}_0^{m,n})_{n=1}^\infty$ converges to the probability measure concentrated on the counting measure $\delta_0$ with a single point at the origin.
+In this example, $\theta_m$ is ${\cal P}_0^m$-a.s. continuous.
+This follows from the fact that when looking at the point process in any bounded subset of $\sp$, it will be included in some ball of radius $r$ around the origin and therefore the configuration of points in it will be constant (only one point at the origin) after finitely many application of $\theta_m$.
+But the \pomk{} $m$ makes larger and larger steps and hence the sequence of laws of $m$ under ${\cal P}_0^{m,n}$ diverges.
+Hence $m$ is almost surely not continuous at the realization $\delta_0$ on which ${\cal P}_0^{m}$ is concentrated.